Other Books in Series

-Tahereh Mafi is the National Book Award nominated and New York Times and USA Today bestselling author of the Shatter Me series, A Very Large Expanse of Sea, An Emotion of Great Delight, Whichwood, and Furthermore.
-You can find her online at www.taherehmafi.com
+Tahereh Mafi is the National Book Award nominated and New York Times and USA Today bestselling author of An Emotion of Great Delight, the This Woven Kingdom series, the Shatter Me series, A Very Large Expanse of Sea, Whichwood, and Furthermore.
+You can find her on Instagram at @tahereh or on her website, www.taherehmafi.com.

 “In a tale as exquisitely crafted as one of Alizeh’s own garments, Mafi weaves a spell of destiny and danger, forbidden love and courtly intrigue, magic and revolution.” — Cassandra Clare, #1 New York Times bestselling author of The Last Hours

 “This Woven Kingdom is an exquisite fantasy.
 Rich with clever prose, delicious twists, and breathtaking world building.
 Prepare to be destroyed—this one will wrench at your heart and make it pound, and in the end it will leave you entirely speechless.”

 — Stephanie Garber, #1 New York Times bestselling author of the Caraval series

 "This story is so magical and transportive that I fully expected the book would know the moment I'd finished — within hours, no less — and promptly unravel into a pile of jewels and silks in my hands.
 Mafi's diamond-bright lyrical voice weaves a tale that is gilded in magic, laced with subterfuge, adorned with the brocade of a tortuous romance, and richly embroidered with Persian mythology.
 I cannot wait for more." — Roshani Chokshi, New York Times bestselling author of The Gilded Wolves